tinykian7/Steam-Tools-Game-Finder/README.md

 This finds the Steam App ID of the game you enter then converts it into Lua & Manifest files you can use for SteamTools.

 Still in development so bugs are expected!
+(Report issues to the github)

 When typing the game name, try enter it as best as you can.